 Without a doubt, the most awe-inspiring area of the Serranía is the Genal valley, just a few kilometres south of Ronda.
 Here, the smallest and prettiest pueblos blancos nestle amongst pine-clad mountains, and golden eagles soar high above the fertile valley of olive, lemon and orange plantations.

-I have a new blog for eco-tourism in this beautiful part of Spain.
+I have another blog about country life in this beautiful part of rural Spain.
 If this interests you, you can find it here.